Kagurazaka Ishikawa 神楽坂 石かわ (2015.10)

 The horsehair crab was from Hokkaido, pretty succulent and has a sweet aftertaste.
 The crab miso and dashi jelly perfectly enhanced the harmony of the appetizer.
 Eggplant was nicely grilled, with a lovely smoky aroma and tastes very smooth and juicy.
 A wonderful start.

 Usually the deep-fried dish is just assorted kinds of tempura, while Ishikawa-san's creation impressed me in all senses.
-The fragrance of the dish spreaded over the counter, the 'sandwich' reminds me of a traditonal dish in Hangzhou, China - 藕盒 (pan-seared lotus stuffed with pork).
 This dish wonderfully showcases Ishikawan-san's deep-fried skills, as the lotus itself is not easy to cook, and you have to keep the oba leaf's green color, and make sure the fish won't be overcooked.
 The combination was simply awesome, the lotus was smooth and paired well with the tender ocean flavors in the center.
 The flavor of the herb was not very strong and balanced well.
 Lovely one.

 I am always surprised by the Japanese clear soup which looks very clean and boring, but when you taste it, you will find that it is not that simple.
 The soup itself was clean but umami, left a sweet aftertaste.
 The Amadai (horse heas snapper) flesh was very delicious and sersioudly as smooth as the winter melon.

 Sashimi consists of two parts, Tai (sea bream) and Ikura (salmon roe).
 Compare to the clean-flavor Tai, i much preferred the Ikura served with a zest of yuzu flakes.The tinny 'bombs' perfectly brusted in my mouth with incredibly umami juices.